Advertiser Disclosure

 • Funeral benefit: The price of the funeral services is covered by this benefit.

-• Relocation benefit: Beneficiaries receive between $200 and $300 to help with moving costs brought on by evictions, crises, medical needs, and job relocation.
+• Relocation benefit: Beneficiaries can receive $200 or $300 to help with moving costs brought on by evictions, crises, medical needs, and job relocation.

 SIS Eligibility Requirements